 As an attorney with the California Energy Commission, Michelle developed an in-depth understanding of the interconnection of the state’s energy and water infrastructure.
 Her representation of agency staff in administrative hearings for the licensing of natural gas power plants involved science on issues of water resources, land use planning, air quality, and endangered species.

-She brings additional experience from working with the California Environmental Protection Agency, Department of Toxic Substances Control and the Governor’s Office of Planning and Research.
+Michelle has additional experience in hazardous waste site mitigation with the Department of Toxic Substances Control, and land use planning and climate change policy formation with the Governor’s Office of Planning and Research.

-Outside of her work in environmental law, Michelle often spends time outdoors.
-She enjoys hiking and running on northern California trails and exploring national parks.
+Outside of work, Michelle enjoys hiking and running on northern California trails and exploring national parks.

 Assist in representation of the State of Texas in original jurisdiction proceeding before the United States Supreme Court regarding enforcement of the Rio Grande Compact.

 Assist in representation of public entities in administrative and state court proceedings related to the proposed California WaterFix project.

 Represent landowners and public agencies with respect to the existence and scope of their water rights, including proceedings before the State Water Resources Control Board.